ISISComputingGroup/ibex_developers_manual/GUI_development/Coding/OPI-Creation.md

 Please also make sure your OPI works well for colour blind users, following [these guidelines](Designing-for-Colour-Blindness).

-If you are converting an existing OPI from the old to the new style, be aware of these tips and gotchas.
-(TODO: LINK)
+If you are converting an existing OPI from the old to the new style, be aware of [these tips and gotchas](Converting-to-New-Style-Tips-and-Gotchas).

 ## Macros
 When an OPI is opened from the synopic (via OpiTargetView.java) you get at least the following macros automatically set: